Herbarium staff

 Associate Curators

 Gisela and Vera are major contributors to the Plant Atlas of Arizona Project (PAPAZ) and process all of their specimens in the Deaver Herbarium.
-When they aren’t off collecting or processing specimens, they are busy mounting, accessioning, and filing specimens.
+When they aren’t off collecting or processing specimens, they are busy mounting, accessioning, imaging, and filing specimens.

 Glenn Rink, M.S.